FC-Datalog as a Framework for Efficient String Querying: A Framework for Efficient FC-Datalog

 \subsection{FC-Datalog as Generalized Automata}

+Throughout Section \ref{sec:efficient} and the current section, we have defined a series of fragments of $\fcdatalog$.
+Furthermore, as discussed in Section \ref{subsec:olla}, we have in fact defined the endpoints of an infinite range of fragments that all capture $\logspace$; at one end we have $\dolla$ $\fcdatalog$, which has efficient determinism checking but severely restricted syntax, and the other we have deterministic linear $\fcdatalog$, which has a richer syntax but expensive checking of determinism.
+These fragments capture $\logspace$ as they are able to simulate multi-headed two-way deterministic finite automata, and thus we can view our $\fcdatalog$ fragments as generalizations of this automata model, or its nondeterministic counterpart if the fragment is not deterministic.

-\changefour{As $\dolla$ $\fcdatalog$, by design, permits just enough to simulate multi-headed two-way deterministic finite automata, we can naturally see a $\dolla$ $\fcdatalog$ program as a generalization of such an automaton: every relation acts as a state, every rule acts as a transition, and every string variable acts a head which can be moved, added and deleted (as the number of heads can change per state).
-In each transition we read one letter and move, add, or delete the heads accordingly}.
+As $\dolla$ $\fcdatalog$, by design, permits just enough to simulate these automata, we can naturally see a $\dolla$ $\fcdatalog$ program as a generalization of multi-headed two-way DFA: every relation acts as a state, every rule acts as a transition, and every string variable acts a head which can be moved, added and deleted (as the number of heads can change per state).
+In each transition we read one letter and move, add, or delete the heads accordingly.

-\changefour{The fragments of $\fcdatalog$ discussed in this paper can be seen as further generalizations.
-As the syntax grows, the connection to automata becomes less natural and checking determinism becomes harder.
-For example, Section \ref{sec:application} introduces $\dollaplus$ $\fcdatalog$ which allows word equations such as $x \doteq yy$.
+The other fragments of $\fcdatalog$ discussed in this paper can be seen as further generalizations.
+For example, Section \ref{sec:application} introduces $\dollaplus$ $\fcdatalog$ which additionally allows pattern equations such as $x \doteq yy$.
 Instead of just moving a head by one letter, this is an operation that either splits a memory in half or doubles it.
-We can then see a $\dollaplus$ $\fcdatalog$ program as an generalized multi-headed two-way DFA where heads can read words rather than letters and that can perform nonregular string computations in the transitions.}
+We can then see a $\dollaplus$ $\fcdatalog$ program as an generalized multi-headed two-way DFA that can perform nonregular string computations in the transitions and where heads can read words rather than letters.
+Further fragments from our infinite range that permit other syntactic additions could then also be seen as further generalizations.

+Akin to how we can see a $\dolla$ $\fcdatalog$ program as a generalized multi-headed two-way DFA, we can see an $\olla$ $\fcdatalog$ program as a generalized multi-headed two-way NFA.
+Then, as our syntax grows, the connection to traditional automata gradually loosens.
+We can see a linear $\fcdatalog$ program as a further generalization of a multi-headed two-way NFA, where reading letters at head positions is replaced with a declarative programming language that checks if the rule applies and computes the operations.
+A deterministic linear $\fcdatalog$ program is an analogous generalization of a multi-headed two-way DFA.
+The increasing gap to traditional automata is reflected in the fact that determinism is now expensive to verify.